-Stock futures rise as vaccine makers, energy in focus after debate
+Stocks advance as vaccine makers lift healthcare

 EARNINGS WRAP BUSY WEEK

-As for earnings, Intel shares set to open lower by 10% in early Friday trade after the Santa Clara, Calif.-based company missed expectations.
+As for earnings, Intel shares sunk in early Friday trade after the Santa Clara, Calif.-based company missed expectations.
 Results were negatively impacted by weak sales in its data center group.

 |Ticker